jonkislin/ashenstone_lorebook/src/Atlas/3-World_Timeline.md

 | -332 | The second Taynish Confederacy forms to defend against the Indipian Regime of Tan La Fon V | |
 | -326 | The Indip Regime divides between north and south due to internal power struggles, the Taynish Confederacy successfully defeat the Indipians, essentially ending the war | |
 | -324 | With the collapse of the Indipian power structure, the Second Taynish Confederacy disbands according to the initial treaty. | |
+| -206 | Czerk Hritte Lan I leads a successful rebellion of the Mul against the North Indip Empire, liberating the lands north of the Mul River and leading to the establishment of the Second Kingdom of Mul.
 | -205 | Great unchecked fires burn-out the Hall of the Chieftans and much of Indïdip.
 The North Indip Empire falls unceremoniously. |
 | -204 | Founding of Izÿ on Lake Mulhong by refugees from Indïdip. | |
 |   -4 | The dual catastrophy of the eruption of Mount Iljo and the breaking of the Gods' Dam lead to the migration of Emperor Jontosin and his people north by ship to find new lands.
 The Denisians, also impacted by the catastrophy, begin to migrate north too. | |